instructor-adam/TechnicalInterviewPrep2020/README.md

       it?
     - Were you just unable to implement the approach?
 Which part(s) were you unable to implement, and why?

+As code:

 - whatever part of a program you wrote if you wrote one

+I prefer you submit something that runs, but sometimes we don't get that far.
+Whether it runs or not, just submit what you have.

 ### Syllabus